cristhian-munoz007/elba-blog/src/blogs/proxy-reads.md

 You can give up, go away from the field or let your boss tell you what technology direction to take.

 Or you can give up, by simply not letting yourself get overwhelmed and enjoy the process of just knowing a bit more of something.
 Even if you know you'll never get as far as it's possible.

+Strive for the second one, and to find the ways and topics you like most.

 ---